-Ice cream is one of those things that is just better when it’s homemade (unless you’re buying Ben & Jerry’s and then well….
-I can’t compete with that).
+Ice cream is one of those things that is just better when it’s homemade (unless you’re buying Ben & Jerry’s and then well…. who can compete with that…).

-French Vanilla ice cream is especially enticing and requires making a thin custard before freezing.
-I promise, the extra work is worth it.
-(And in this post, I’m kicking in a homemade fudge sauce recipe.
-It, too, is well worth the minimal effort it requires.
-My husband love Hershey’s syrup (yuck) but promises he’ll never ask for it again if I make this upon request.
-I agreed to this deal.)
+French Vanilla ice cream is especially enticing and requires making a thin custard before freezing. the extra work is worth it along with a homemade fudge sauce recipe.

 French Vanilla Ice Cream Recipe